lyellread/cs427-final-project/documentation/2-program-usage.md

     -k --key KEYFILE    Key to use when encrypting or decrypting a file.

     With no FILEs specified, or when FILEs are -, use stdin/stdout.
 ```

 ## Help Menu

-By invoking the program as follows, a user can access the command-line documentation for `NOISE`:
+By invoking the program as follows, a user can access the command-line documentation for `NOISE` as shown above:

 ```sh
 ./noise.py --help